mihaelacoman1/DataStructureEngine/README.md

 DistributedDocDB is a Java-based client-server application designed to store, retrieve, and delete files remotely over a network.
 This project demonstrates key concepts of concurrent programming and TCP socket communication by allowing multiple clients to interact with the server simultaneously.

 ## Idea/Workflow
-DistributedDocDB is a simple client-server Java application that enables storing, retrieving, and deleting files remotely over a network.
-The server handles client requests concurrently, maintaining files under a dedicated data/ directory.
-Clients connect to the server and send textual commands.
-The server processes these commands by reading or writing files in its data directory, and then responds back to the client.
+DistributedDocDB is my little experiment in making document storage simple and interactive.
+The server keeps all files in a dedicated data/ folder, while clients can connect and use commands like PUT or GET to save and retrieve files.
+The goal is to see concurrency, networking, and file management working together in a real project — and it’s still evolving with upcoming features like LIST and REPLACE to make managing files even easier.

 ## Upcoming Features / Adjustments